 Poverty is the major cause of hunger.
 Bread often speaks about hunger with poverty as issues that need to be addressed together.

 In the U.S., hunger is not caused by a scarcity of food, but rather the continued prevalence of poverty.
 To the surprise of many, most Americans (51.4 percent) will live in poverty at some point before age 65.
 That means any one of us — or our friends or family members — may be affected.

-Although we live in the world's wealthiest nation, a reported 14.5 percent of U.S. households — nearly 49 million Americans — struggle to put food on the table.
+Although we live in the world's wealthiest nation, more than 40 million Americans, including 12 million children, live in households that struggle to put food on the table.
 Further, more than one in seven people in the U.S. lives below the poverty line, an income of $22,113 for a family of four in 2010.